 Anna Karenina’s downward tumble was in every way different from mine.
 Her circumstances and perspective as well.
 The only thing we had in common, really, was the name, and maybe a certain inability to follow the rules.
 (Maybe our humanity as well.
 And our vulnerability.
 And our desperate longing.)

 She did not make it.
 Anna Karenina’s path ended in a confused suicide.
 And however much I understood her feeling that there was no other way, I saw that she was wrong.
 (That I was wrong.)

 It didn’t make anything easier.
 It didn’t heal my wounds.
 But it was true, and true I could trust.
 Even lean against, ever so little.

-My love of literature and of words has been cooler of late.
-Or I thought so, but really it has just changed.
+My love of literature and of words has just changed over the years.
 I don’t read like before.
 Don’t read the same books.
 I love what I love with more intensity and at the same time care less about the whole thing.
 About the business of books.
 About the books themselves, actually.

-Love the process.
+I care more about the process now.
 Love when writing becomes pure meditation.
 Love when the words come out just right.
 Those rare occasions when they help us connect.
 When your words become mine and mine become yours, and we are not alone anymore.